Bryan Reynolds Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.69 team ERA ranks 23rd among all MLB pitching staffs.
+- The Cardinals have a 4.66 team ERA that ranks 23rd among all MLB pitching staffs.

-- Cardinals pitchers combine to give up the fewest home runs in baseball (136 total, one per game).
+- Cardinals pitchers combine to give up the first-fewest home runs in baseball (136 total, one per game).

-- Hudson makes the start for the Cardinals, his seventh of the season.
-He is 5-1 with a 4.41 ERA and 33 strikeouts through 49 2/3 innings pitched.
+- Rom (0-2) gets the starting nod for the Cardinals, his third of the season.

-- In his most recent appearance on Saturday against the Philadelphia Phillies, the righty tossed 5 2/3 innings, giving up five earned runs while surrendering six hits.
+- In his last time out on Sunday, the lefty threw 5 1/3 innings against the Philadelphia Phillies, giving up two earned runs while surrendering five hits.

-- In 12 games this season, the 28-year-old has a 4.41 ERA and 6.1 strikeouts per nine innings, while allowing a batting average of .263 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.